Home Hair and Scalp Hair Care Routine and Products Recommended by Dermatologists

 We frequently tend to overlook the fact that the scalp is an extension of our skin, containing more sebaceous glands, hair follicles, and sweat glands.
 And, like the rest of your skin, the scalp has issues that can lead to a variety of hair problems.

-However, not all scalps are the same; there are various types of scalp, and each has its own set of issues.
+However, not all scalps are the same, there are various types of the scalp, and each has its own set of issues.
 Because your skin and scalp are the same, you should treat your scalp with the same care that you give your face and the rest of your body.

 Types of Different Hair and Scalp